My Boss Gets Annoyed When I Ask Questions – 11 Reasons

 7. Are There Any Topics Or Issues You Would Like To Discuss?

 This question is essential.
-It opens up an opportunity for you to discuss anything that may be burdening you.
+It allows you to discuss anything that may be burdening you.

 It is helpful if there are specific issues you would like to address.
 Asking this at the beginning of a meeting gives your boss time to provide feedback and guidance.